-Do you remember a time when you worried about an upcoming meeting because you have no idea what to expect?
-And let’s be honest… what’s more nerve wracking then meeting with someone and talking about financing?
+What’s more nerve wracking then meeting with someone to talk about financing?
 Chances are they are going to start speaking in terms you don’t understand and that just makes everything worse.

 To put your worries aside, we reached out to one of our approved lenders, Lindsey Goins, a Senior Loan Officer with Movement Mortgage to get the inside scoop of everything you need to know for financing your new home.
-Read below for her advice!
+Read her advice below!

 Should I talk to a lender before or after I start my search?

-Yes!
 You should always talk with a lender before starting your home search.
 Getting a pre-qualification entails an in depth credit review, analyzing what loan programs best suit your financial needs and reviews the monthly payments and funds needed to close.
-The loan officer also gives you buying power or budget so you know what price range to be in when shopping for a new home.
+The loan officer also gives you buying power or budget so you know what price range you are in when shopping for a new home.

 How do I choose a lender?

 Choosing a lender is very important because their knowledge is your knowledge when it comes to mortgages and mortgage rates.
-Getting a mortgage is very detailed and a good lender can assist you in the process, not just when shopping for a home but you also want to look at the process after finding your dream home – how the loan is underwritten and processed is important.
+Getting a mortgage is very detailed and a good lender can assist you in the process, not just when shopping for a home, but you also want to examine the process after finding your dream home, like how the loan is underwritten and processed is important.

 What does a lender do?